erichard/SublimePHPCompanion/README.md

 ### goto_definition_scope

-Hit `shift+F12` (personal shortcut) to search for a method definition based on the current scope.
+Hit <kbd>shift+F12</kbd> (personal shortcut) to search for a method definition based on the current scope.
 It will fallback to the "goto_definition" command if a match was not found.

 ### insert_php_constructor_property

-Hit `F7` (personal shortcut) to insert both a constructor argument and its according property.
+Hit <kbd>F7</kbd> (personal shortcut) to insert both a constructor argument and its according property.
 The property will be `private` by default but you can change it with the `visibility` setting.

 ### implement

-Place your cursor on a class, abstract class or an interface name and hit the `F3` key (personal shortcut).
+Place your cursor on a class, abstract class or an interface name and hit the <kbd>F3</kbd> key (personal shortcut).
 Matching interfaces or classes will be shown.
 Select one and then import all or one of the methods from that interface or class.

+See `use_todo_implement` setting.

 ## Settings